TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

 =======

-First and foremost: **congratulations!** You reached a point where you have successfully implemented a custom sitepackage for TYPO3.
+First and foremost: **congratulations!** You reached a point where you have successfully implemented a custom site package for TYPO3.
 In fact, you have not only developed a "theme" for your website, you also built a fully working extension for TYPO3, which can be installed, uninstalled, copied to another TYPO3 instance and put under version control.
 You could also share your Site